Please use the contact section below.

 - Goals and expectations for endowed chairs and professorships must be established in each college or campus by the dean, vice chancellor, or chancellor and a committee of faculty from the unit.
 These goals and expectations must be used as the basis for review of the performance of individuals who hold endowed chairs and professorships.

 - The Executive Vice President and Provost will receive an annual report from each college and campus regarding the endowed chairs and will provide a summary report to the Senate Committee on Faculty Affairs.

 Reason for Policy

 The University of Minnesota provides compensation to faculty members in the form of salary and other benefits.
 The policy provides information about salary compensation for tenure and promotion and annual pay increases, and faculty involvement in the process.
-This policy also supports Board of Regents Policies: Faculty Tenure and Employee Compensation and Recognition.
+This policy also supports Board of Regents Policies: Faculty Tenure (PDF) and Employee Compensation and Recognition (PDF).